 Consider a UFC Fight where you want to bet on the winner.
 The odds you will look at in this case are “Vegas Moneylines”

-Example: For example, the upcoming fight between Masvidal and Usman at UFC 261 (24th April, 2021) looks like this:
+Example: consider the closing lines for the UFC fight between Masvidal and Usman at UFC 261:

 Spread betting was invented by Charles K. McNeil, a mathematics teacher from Connecticut who became a bookmaker in Chicago in the 1940s.